alex-sharifi/linux-tips/README.md

   - `$((expression))` for arithmetic expansion, but only supports integers.
   - `{}` for _brace expansion_, i.e. `echo {A,B,C}`, `echo {A..K}`, `echo {Q..F}`, `echo {1..10}`, `echo {001..100}`, `echo a{A{1,2},B{3,4}}b`.

-- Exploring the system
+- Exploring the System
   - `file` describes a file.
     - `file -i` gives more information about the file.
   - `ls` lists files in a directory.
     - `ls -d` ordinarily if a directory is specified `ls` will list the contents of the directory, not the directory itself.
 The `-l` option shows details about the directory rather than its contents.
     - `ls -h` displays file sizes in human-readable format.
+    - `ls -l` displays in long format.
+The first part is access rights for the file.
+The second part is number of hard links.
+The third part is the username of the file's owner.
+The fourth part is the username of the file's owner.
+The fifth part is the name of the group that owns the file.
+The sixth part is size of the file in bytes.
+The seventh part is the date and time of the last modified date.
+The eighth part is the name of the file.

 - Manipulating Files and Directories
   - `ln -s item symlink-name` creates a symbolic link to a file.
-Directory listings begin with a `l`
+Directory listings begin with a `l`.
+Symbolic links are identified with the _l_ attribute in the file attributes.

 - Working With Commands
   - `which` determines the exact location of a given executable, useful if there is more than one version of an executable program installed on a system.